avilabon/MDEF_Albert/docs/term1/03-DesignStudio/03-AtlasOfWeakSignals.md

 I am not surprised to see that many of these cards are related to my work background and my previous studies.

 ### My multiscalar design space
+This exercise allows us to locate on a multiscale map the different types of elements that can be part of my design space.
+Naturally, many of these elements can be placed on different work scales than those represented in the following diagram.
 ![Multiscalar design space](../../images/MultiscalarWS.png)

 ### My design space